TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 In cases where we are tracking perfectly with maxDisap = 0, setting it any value will not make a difference.
 Not quite right.
 Explore more...

+Our method for filtering tracks using DBSCAN on track centroids ensures that all tracks are given the same weighting in the filtering since each track is represented by a single point.
+In some cases e.g. if it is given a priori that an object will always appear in a minimum of two frames, then single point tracks can be filtered out.
+However, when such a priori knowledge is not accessible, a conservative approach as the one we present is preferable.

+Applying the technique on detection instead of manual annotations.
+Detections introduce false positives.
+Either manual or automatic quality control to remove these before tracking or after.

+Our manually tracked data is ground truth, but for example when flowers periodically move out of the frame, this mimics false negatives.
+Similarly when one flower occludes another.

+Our tracking algorithm returned high MOTA scores even with all three parameters set to zero.

+Automatically detecting flowers would likely introduce a degree of false negatives which would decrease the MOTA score if max disappeared is set to zero.
+Introducing a value for this parameter can deal with the problem of false negatives.

+# Filtering

+Extracting tracks that are spatially isolated does not guarantee that the tracks are correct/without errors.
+However, as spatially isolated objects are easier to track, it increases confidence in the remaining tracks.

 # Acknowledgements